Google Maps SEO: Getting Visibility in the Map Pack

 Thus, the map “zooms out” and the search widens.

-Monitoring customer feedback via reviews left on your Google My Business page also provides valuable insights into how your company is perceived by its target audience, which can be used towards further improving marketing efforts, such as running targeted campaigns based on user preferences etc. Ultimately, this will lead to improved customer satisfaction and increased sales conversions over time.
+Monitoring customer feedback via reviews left on your Google Business Profile also provides valuable insights into how your company is perceived by its target audience, which can be used towards further improving marketing efforts, such as running targeted campaigns based on user preferences etc. Ultimately, this will lead to improved customer satisfaction and increased sales conversions over time.

 Finally, having good ratings & reviews on the GBP page not only boosts credibility but also adds social proof, which encourages prospects who may have been previously hesitant due to buying from unknown brands online – thus helping increase your overall ROI (Return On Investment).